United States Regiments & Batteries > New YorkInfantry

 April 9-19 McDowell’s Advance on Falmouth, Va.

 April 5 To Manassas.
-Attached to 1st Brigade, King’s Division, Dept. of the Rappahannock and duty at Fredericksburg, Va., which became known as the “Iron Brigade of the East”
+Attached to 1st Brigade, King’s Division, Department of the Rappahannock, which became known as the “Iron Brigade of the East” and duty at Fredericksburg, Virginia.

 April 15 To within 15 miles of Falmouth; skirmished with enemy and drove them across the Rappahannock.

-May 29 To Front Royal via Catlett’s Station, Bristo, Manassas Junction, Gainsville, Haymarket, Salem and Thoroughfare Gap
+May 29 Moved to Front Royal via Catlett’s Station, Bristo, Manassas Junction, Gainsville, Haymarket, Salem and Thoroughfare Gap

 June 1-21 Operations against Jackson; attached to 1st Brigade, 1st Division, 3rd Corps.
 Pope’s Army of Northern Virginia